Achievable logoAchievable logo

 Surrender charges

-Annuities of all kinds are notorious for surrender charges, which are fees assessed if an investor withdraws funds before a specified period of time.
+Annuities of all kinds are known for surrender charges, which are fees assessed if an investor withdraws funds before a specified period ends.
 For example, an investor begins contributing to a variable annuity at age 40 with a goal of annuitizing at age 65.
-They run into financial troubles at age 42 and request a withdrawal of half their contributions.
-In a scenario like this, insurance companies are likely to impose surrender charges as high as 10%.
-Additionally, the investor may be faced with taxes and early withdrawal penalties on gains made.
+They run into financial trouble at age 42 and request a withdrawal of half their contributions.
+In a scenario like this, the insurance company may impose surrender charges as high as 10%.
+The investor may also owe taxes and early withdrawal penalties on any gains.

-In most circumstances, insurance companies impose surrender periods of at least 6 years, if not 10 years or more.
+In most circumstances, insurance companies impose surrender periods of at least 6 years, and sometimes 10 years or more.

 Key points